Vibrant London city square at sunset

-Where to Stay in London: Best Areas for First-Time Visitors
+Where to Stay in London: Best Areas for First-Time Visitors (2026 Guide)

 London is one of those cities I thought I knew before visiting — until I actually arrived.
 It’s exciting, overwhelming, elegant, chaotic, and incredibly diverse, all at once.
 One of the first questions I had (and one I get asked all the time now) is: where is the best area to stay in London?